JaganS-7/Technical-Projects/Handwritten_Character_Recognition/README.md

 This project demonstrates the entire process of creating, training, and evaluating the CNN model for handwritten character recognition.
 It includes visualizations that help you understand the model's behavior and performance.
 You can also use a custom image to test the model's prediction capabilities

 ## Model Overview
-The CNN model architecture is designed to capture features from handwritten character images efficiently.
-It consists of multiple convolutional layers followed by max-pooling layers to extract and downsample features.
+The CNN model architecture is designed to efficiently capture features from handwritten character images.
+It consists of multiple convolutional layers and max-pooling layers to extract and downsample features.
 The model also includes fully connected layers for classification and an output layer with a softmax activation function.

 ## Results
 The script displays the training progress over epochs, showing accuracy and loss values for both training and testing datasets.
 The accuracy of the model on the testing dataset indicates its performance in correctly classifying unseen data.